Orange Group: OpenAI

-In November, 2024, Orange announced its multi-year partnership with OpenAI in Europe which will give the French Telecoms access to the pre-release AI models.
+In November 2024, Orange announced its multi-year partnership with OpenAI in Europe which will give the French Telecoms access to the pre-release AI models.
 Orange signed an agreement with both Meta and OpenAI for the purposes of translating regional African languages for the telecom groups.

 Controversies

 Staff suicides

 Between January 2008 and April 2011, more than 60 France Télécom employees died by suicide, some leaving notes blaming stress and misery at work.
 In October 2009, the wave of suicides led then Deputy CEO Louis-Pierre Wenes to resign under trade union pressure, to be replaced by Stéphane Richard.
 Faced with multiple suicides of employees, the company promoted Stéphane Richard to the chief executive officer on 1 February 2010, while Didier Lombard remained as chairman.

 The suicide rate among France Télécom's 102,000 domestic employees was 15.3 per year in that year, compared with an average of 14.7 suicides per 100,000 in the overall French population.

 Following an investigation, the Inspection du travail (Labour Inspection) told the labour union Sud-PTT that the work organisation at France Télécom "was conducive to generating suffering at work" and "health risks" for employees.
 An investigation was conducted by the audit firm Technologia at the request of France Télécom's management.
 Of the 102,843 employees in the group's parent company, 80,080 responded, i.e. a response rate of 77.9%.
 The fact-finding report revealed a "very poor general feeling", "strained physical and mental health", and a "tense and even violent working environment" for some categories of personnel.
 Working conditions were deemed difficult, mainly for personnel in charge of sales and customer interventions.
-Given heavy media coverage, these findings were the source of major contention about working conditions.

 On 20 December 2019, former CEO Didier Lombard and Orange were found guilty of moral harassment towards their employees.